 What is an FHA construction loan?

-Just like a traditional FHA loan, these loans make it possible (depending on the lender and other factors) to build a home with a down payment as low as 3.5 percent or a credit score as low as 500.
+Just like a traditional FHA loan, these loans make it possible (depending on the lender and other factors) to build a home with as little as a 3.5 percent down or a credit score as low as 500.
 However, be prepared to put down a higher down payment if your credit score is under 580.

 Types of FHA construction loans